lsst-pst/pstn-051/metric_summary/metric_list.md

 Full MAF outputs available at:  http://astro-lsst-01.astro.washington.edu:8082/

 For metrics we run on every survey, we like to keep the runtime reasonable.
-Currently, the glance bundle runs in 15 minutes, and the science radar in XXX.
+Currently, the glance bundle runs in 15 minutes, and the science radar in 60 minutes for 10-year simulations.
 The Solar System metrics require propagating orbits, so it's a 2-step process that takes a total of XXX.

 # Basic Survey Properties